-The grant recipient is required to submit the documents listed in Table 2 below to NOAA GMD.
+The Recipient is required to submit the documents listed in Table 3 below to NOAA GMD.

-Table 2: TBCP Required Documents
+Table 3: TBCP Required Documents

-Document Type Purpose Project Type NoA (Notice of Award) Official Notice of Award issued by the NOAA Grants Officer electronically through eRA Commons.
-Must be electronically accepted by the recipient.
+Document Type Purpose Project Type NoA Official Notice of Award issued by the NOAA Grants Officer electronically through eRA Commons.
+Must be electronically accepted by the Recipient.
 All Revised NoA Amends the award as a result of an approved award amendment (such as a no cost extension).
-All

-Document Type Purpose Project Type SF-425 (Federal Financial Report) Used by TBCP recipients to submit reports on their grant's financial progress.
-All SF-424a This form is used by TBCP recipients to create and submit their budget and may be requested during the life of the award in conjunction with any requests for budget revisions.
-Broadband Use and Adoption SF-424c SF-424c This form is used by TBCP recipients to create and submit their budget and may be requested during the life of the award in conjunction with any requests for budget revisions.
-Form SF-429 (Real Property Status Report) This form is used by TBCP recipients to report real property status or to request agency instructions on real property that was/will be provided as Government Furnished Property (GFP) or acquired in whole or in part under a Federal Financial assistance award.
+All SF-425 (FFR) Used by TBCP Recipients to submit reports on their grant's financial progress semi-annually and during closeout.
+All SF-424A Used by non-construction TBCP Recipients to create and submit their budget and may be requested during the life of the award in conjunction with any requests for budget revisions.
+Broadband Use and Adoption SF-424C Used by construction TBCP Recipients to create and submit their budget and may be requested during the life of the award in conjunction with any requests for budget revisions.
+Broadband Infrastructure Deployment; Planning, Engineering, Feasibility, or Sustainability Studies Form SF-429 (Real Property Status Report) Used by TBCP Recipients to report real property status or to request agency instructions on real property that was/will be provided as Government Furnished Property (GFP) or acquired in whole or in part under a federal financial assistance award.
 This will be collected during the closeout process, if applicable.
-Broadband Infrastructure Deployment Form SF-428 (Tangible Personal Property Report) This form is used by NOAA to collect information related to tangible personal property when required by a Federal financial assistance award.
+Broadband Infrastructure Deployment Form SF-428 (Tangible Personal Property Report) Used by NOAA GMD to collect information related to tangible personal property when required by a federal financial assistance award.
 This will be collected during the closeout process, if applicable.
-Broadband Infrastructure Deployment Baseline Report This form provides NTIA and NOAA GMD a better understanding of TBCP recipients' project plan as a baseline.
-All Semi-Annual Performance (Technical) Report This form is used for TBCP recipients to report activities and financial information conducted on a semi-annual basis.
-All Final Performance (Technical) Report This final report captures all activities, Federal funds expended, and lessons learned during the entire Period of Performance (PoP).
+Broadband Infrastructure Deployment Baseline Report This form provides NTIA and NOAA GMD a better understanding of TBCP Recipients' project plan as a baseline.
+All Semi-Annual Performance (Technical) Report This form is used for TBCP Recipients to report activities and financial information conducted on a semi-annual basis.
 All